WuweiJS/wuwei/README.md

 #### subscribe( callback( newValue ) )

-You subscribe a store, when the store's value changed will trigger callback you assigned.
+You can subscribe a store's value, when the store's value changed will trigger callback you assigned.

 ```js
 // Example